DannyVogel/gameState/README.md

 Features being worked on:
 - edit games in played games list (April update: added!)
-- year and status filters for games played list (April update: added!). more filters to come!
+- year and status filters for games played list (April update: added; more filters to come!)
-- desktop version
+- desktop version (April update: updated; more to come!)

 Live at: https://dv-gamestate.netlify.app/